tholman/generative-artistry/content/tutorials/piet-mondrian.md

 And there we have it, the shapes and structure we want!
 As always, with these tutorials you can hit the small arrow sitting between the editor and the demo and the code will rerun, if you press it a few times now, you'll see our Mondrian structure take a few different shapes.

-Lets add some color in.
-First the variables, using those beautiful red, blue and yellow.
+Let's add some color in.
+First the variables, using those beautiful red, blue and yellow colors.

 <div class="tmd-trigger" data-from="11" data-to="11">
 {{< highlight js "linenos=table,linenostart=11" >}}